-India has not attended a meeting of the Convention on Cluster Munitions or made a statement detailing its position on acceding to the ban convention.
-India has acknowledged humanitarian concerns at the “irresponsible use” of cluster munitions, but views them as “legitimate” weapons if used in accordance with international humanitarian law.
+India has never made a statement detailing its position on acceding to the ban convention.
+It has acknowledged humanitarian concerns at the “irresponsible use” of cluster munitions, but views them as “legitimate” weapons if used in accordance with international humanitarian law.

 India did not participate in the Oslo Process that produced the Convention on Cluster Munitions.

-India has not participated in any international or regional meetings relating to the convention.
-It was invited to, but did not attend, the convention’s Sixth Meeting of States Parties in Geneva in September 2016.
+India has never participated in an international or regional meeting of the convention.
+It was invited to, but did not attend, the convention’s Seventh Meeting of States Parties in Geneva in September 2017.

 India is not party to the Mine Ban Treaty.

-India is a party to the Convention on Conventional Weapons (CCW).
-In December 2016, it was one of few states to express regret at the 2011 failure of the CCW to adopt a protocol on cluster munitions, which has effectively ended the CCW’s deliberations on the matter, leaving the Convention on Cluster Munitions as the sole international instrument dedicated to ending the suffering caused by these weapons.
+India is a party to the Convention on Conventional Weapons (CCW) and its Protocol V on explosive remnants of war.
+India still expresses regret at the 2011 failure of the CCW to adopt a protocol on cluster munitions, which effectively ended the CCW’s deliberations on the matter, leaving the Convention on Cluster Munitions as the sole international instrument dedicated to ending the suffering caused by these weapons.
 India has not proposed any further CCW work on cluster munitions since 2011.

 Use, production, transfer, and stockpiling

-India produces and exports cluster munitions and has imported them in the past.
-The Monitor has not been able to verify any use of cluster munitions by India or obtain detailed information on the stockpile of cluster munitions.
+The Monitor has not been able to verify any use of cluster munitions by India, but it imports, produces, and exports cluster munitions.

-India has produced cluster munitions using ground-delivered artillery projectiles, rockets, and missiles.
+India has produced cluster munitions delivered by ground-launched artillery projectiles, rockets, and missiles.
 It is not known to have developed or produced air-dropped cluster munitions.

-Jane’s Information Group lists India as possessing KMG-U dispensers, as well as UK-made BL755, BLG-66 Belouga made in France, and Soviet-produced RBK-250-275, and RBK-500 cluster bombs.
+Jane’s Information Group lists India as possessing KMG-U dispensers, as well as United Kingdom (UK)-made BL755, BLG-66 Belouga made in France, and Soviet-produced RBK-250-275, and RBK-500 cluster bombs.
 In 2006, India bought 28 launch units for the Russian-produced 300mm Smerch multi-barrel rocket launchers with rockets equipped with dual-purpose and sensor-fuzed submunitions.

 In February 2017, Russia displayed its RBK-500U SPBE-K cluster bomb, which contains 15 SPBE-K sensor-fuzed submunitions, at a military exhibition in Bangalore called “Aero India 2017.”
 In February 2013, Textron displayed the CBU-105 at an arms fair in Bangalore, India.

-According to the 2017 NGO report “Worldwide Investments in Cluster Munitions: a shared responsibility,” the State Bank of India is involved in investments in the production of cluster munitions.
+According to NGO PAX’s 2017 report “Worldwide Investments in Cluster Munitions: a shared responsibility,” the State Bank of India is involved in investments in the production of cluster munitions.